History of Remedial Investigation

 The PADEP and USEPA signed an agreement entitled “One Cleanup Program Memorandum of Agreement (MOA or One-Cleanup Program)” in 2004, which clarifies how sites remediated under Pennsylvania’s Voluntary Cleanup Program (Act 2) may also satisfy RCRA corrective action requirements through characterization and attainment of remediation standards established under the Pennsylvania Land Recycling and Environmental Remediation Standards Act (statutory name for Act 2).
 In November 2011, the facility was entered into the One Cleanup Program with the USEPA Region III and PADEP, though both agencies had substantial involvement in the progress of the environmental activity at the complex prior to that time.
 In November 2011, Sunoco submitted a revised Work Plan for Sitewide Approach under the One Cleanup Program (Work Plan for Sitewide Approach).

 In 2012, the complex was transferred from Atlantic (as to Point Breeze)/Sunoco (as to Girard Point) to Philadelphia Energy Solutions (PES) at which time a Buyer-Seller Agreement between the PADEP, (PES) and Sunoco replaced the 2003 CO&A. The First Amendment to Consent Order and Agreement was signed in June 2020 to amend the Buyer-Seller Agreement after purchase of the site by Hilco.
 In addition, a 2012 Settlement Agreement and Covenant Not to Sue was signed by Sunoco, PES and the USEPA.
-Since December 30, 2013, Philadelphia Refinery Operations, a series of Evergreen Resources Group, LLC, which is an affiliate of Sunoco, Inc., now known as ETC Sunoco Holdings LLC (Evergreen), has managed the legacy investigation and remediation at the refinery.
+Since December 30, 2013, Philadelphia Refinery Operations, a series of Evergreen Resources Group, LLC, which is an affiliate of Sunoco, Inc., now known as ETC Sunoco Holdings LLC (Evergreen), has managed the legacy (contamination prior to 2012) investigation and remediation at the refinery.